m-berggren/quiet-quest/README.md

 ![Quiet Quest header image](https://git.chalmers.se/courses/dit113/2024/group-12/quiet-quest/-/wikis/uploads/4e0d18132c66093e58555dc0ece7c501/header.png)

-The Quiet Quest system is a productivity tool consisting of two main components: a box device fitted with a microcontroller and sensors, and a desktop application for task management.
+The **Quiet Quest** system is a productivity tool consisting of two main components: a **box device** fitted with a microcontroller and sensors, and a **desktop application** for task management.
 The box device is used to store the user’s mobile phone while they focus on their tasks, which we call Quests, that they have specified in the application.
 On approaching or opening the box during an ongoing quest, it will alert the user with audio and light signals as a reminder that they are on a Quiet Quest.

-Here is a **video summary** that showcases the the project's motivation and features, and demonstrates how to use the desktop application:  https://www.youtube.com/watch?v=V8HVKiQ-VQs
+Go ahead and watch this **[video summary](https://www.youtube.com/watch?v=V8HVKiQ-VQs)** that showcases the the project's motivation and features for a demonstration on how to use the desktop application.

-Quiet Quest is the perfect project to try out for anyone who wants to learn about using microcontrollers, sensors and connectivity between hardware components and a software application.
+Quiet Quest is the perfect project to try out for anyone who wants to learn about using **microcontrollers, sensors** and **connectivity** between hardware components and a software application.
 The project also makes use of a number of tools and concepts worth getting familiar with.

 The GUI is created with **JavaFX** and **Scenebuilder**.
 For anyone already somewhat familiar with object-oriented programming using Java, this is a nice addition to your tool kit.